<map>

 <img src="workplace.jpg" alt="Workplace" usemap="#workmap">

-, linking the image to the corresponding <map>
+The usemap value must begin with #, linking the image to the corresponding <map> element.

 Creating an Image Map